proflouishyman/nosql_reader/readme.md

 client = MongoClient('mongodb://admin:secret@localhost:27017/')

 to do
+0 shift other pc to docker
+0.1 create flag for list of hidden fields
+-searchable fields
+-result fields
+implement the pictures

 1 convertsetup process to a part of settings or a new page. it shoukd be able to add to thr db
 2. create login splash page
 3. restore picture functionality. allow the creation of a root drive with recusive search and momentum search